GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 ### Creating the Attestation

 Now it's time to create the attestation.
-From the binary authorization docs on what the attestation is: An attestation is a digitally signed document, made by a signer, that certifies that a required process in your pipeline was completed and that the resulting container image is authorized for deployment in GKE.
-The attestation itself contains the full path to the version of the container image as stored in your container image registry, as well as a signature created by signing the globally unique digest that identifies a specific container image build.
+From the binary authorization docs on what the attestation is: _"An attestation is a digitally signed document, made by a signer, that certifies that a required process in your pipeline was completed and that the resulting container image is authorized for deployment in GKE.
+The attestation itself contains the full path to the version of the container image as stored in your container image registry, as well as a signature created by signing the globally unique digest that identifies a specific container image build"_.

 As Spinnaker can't run a script by itself, to create the attestation, we will rely on a Kubernetes Job running on top of the Spinnaker Kubernetes cluster.